-Table 4-14.
+Table 4-15.
 Access settings.

-Field Selection Description Enable User Login Activated The user has to log in with a user name and a password code to enter OSD.
+Field Selection Description Force User Login Activated The user has to log in with a user name and a password code to enter OSD.
 Thereafter, the user remains logged in until he explicitly logs out or an auto logout is effected.
-Deactivated Function not active (default) Enable User ACL Activated CPU access is restricted according to the permissions in the ACL (Access Control List). • User login is required. • Switching by keyboard hotkeys requires a prior login.
-Deactivat Deactivated Function not active (default) Auto Activated Upon opening the OSD, the console will automatically disconnect from the current CPU.
-Disconnect Deactivated Function not active (default) OSD Timeout 0-999 seconds Period of inactivity after which OSD will close automatically. • Select 0 seconds, for no timeout (default: 0 seconds) Auto Logout 0-999 minutes Period of inactivity after which a user is automatically logged out from the OSD at this console. • The timer is not active as long as the OSD is open. • Select 0 minutes, for no timeout (default: 0 minutes)
+Deactivated Function not active (default) Enable User Activated ACL CPU access is restricted according to the permissions in the ACL (Access Control List). • User login is required. • Switching by keyboard hotkeys requires a prior login.
+Deactivated Function not active (default) Enable activated CPU access is restricted according to the permissions of the respective Access Control List (ACL).
+No login is required.
+Console ACL deactivated Function not active (default) Enable new activated Newly-created users automatically receive access to all CPUs user deactivated Function not active (default) Enable new activated Newly-created CON devices automatically receive access to all CPUs CON deactivated Function not active (default) Auto activated Upon opening the OSD, the console will automatically disconnect from the current CPU.
+Disconnect deactivated Function not active (default) OSD Timeout 0-999 seconds Period of inactivity after which OSD will close automatically. • Select 0 seconds, for no timeout (default: 0 seconds) Auto Logout 0-999 seconds Period of inactivity of a logged-in user after which he will be automatically logged out at the console.
+There might be a disconnect because of the logout, depending on the defined rights in each CON and user ACL. • Select 0 minutes, for an automatic use logout when leaving OSD. • Using the setting -1 allows the user to be logged in permanently, until a manual logout is executed. • The timer is not active as long as the OSD is open. (default: 0 minutes)

-Select Configuration > Access in the main menu.
+Select "Configuration > Access" in the main menu.

-Figure 4-19.
+Figure 4-23.
 Menu Configuration Access screen.

-Select System > Access in the task area.
+Select "System > Access" in the task area.

-Figure 4-20.
+Figure 4-24.
 Menu System-Access screen.